 The primary objective by the Royal Engineer Assault Regiments was simply to clear obstacles on the beach and allow exit points to be created.
 Getting off the beach, although perhaps an obvious statement, was vital to maintain momentum.
 Both these tasks would have to be carried out whatever the weather, under fire and against the changing tide.

-The sheer breadth of obstacles, both man made and natural, that were likely to be encountered led to the need for an equally wide range of specialist vehicles.
+The sheer breadth of obstacles, both man-made and natural, that were likely to be encountered led to the need for an equally wide range of specialist vehicles.
 Pioneering the implementation effort was Major General Sir Percy Cleghorn Stanley Hobart, commander of the newly formed 79th Armoured Division.
-The resultant vehicles were widely known as ‘Hobart’s Funnies’ although the task they were to carry out were far from amusing.
+The resultant vehicles were widely known as ‘Hobart’s Funnies’ although the task they were to carry out was far from amusing.

 Major General Hobart was commissioned into the Royal Engineers, serving with the Bengal Sappers and Miners before transferring to the Royal Tank Corps.
 He was a forward thinker and in many ways revolutionary (he is often credited with being the originator of the Blitzkrieg concept!)